ugate/sqler/jsdocp/tutorial/1-manual.md

 ```

 #### 🎬 Transactions <sub id="tx"></sub>:
-[Transactions](https://en.wikipedia.org/wiki/Database_transaction) are managed by [Dialect.beginTransaction](Dialect.html#beginTransaction) and are accessible via `manager.db[myConnectionName].beginTransaction()`.
-Each call to `beginTransaction` accepts an _optional_ [Transaction Options](global.html#SQLERTransactionOptions) argument and returns a unique [Transaction](global.html#SQLERTransaction) with an ID that can be passed as the `transaction` option in subsequent [Prepared Function](global.html#SQLERPreparedFunction) calls.
+[Transactions](https://en.wikipedia.org/wiki/Database_transaction) are managed by [Dialect.beginTransaction](Dialect.html#beginTransaction) and are accessible via `await manager.db[myConnectionName].beginTransaction()`.
+Each call to `beginTransaction` accepts an _optional_ [Transaction Options](global.html#SQLERTransactionOptions) argument and returns a unique [Transaction](global.html#SQLERTransaction) with an ID that can be passed as the `transactionId` option in subsequent [Prepared Function](global.html#SQLERPreparedFunction) calls.
 Generated transaction IDs helps to isolate executions to a single open connection in order to prevent inadvertently making changes on database connections used by other transactions that may also be in progress.
 Amoung other properties, each [Transaction](global.html#SQLERTransaction) contains the following functions used to finalize a transaction:

 - `commit` - Commits any pending changes from one or more previously invoked SQL script
 - `rollback` - Rolls back any pending changes from one or more previously invoked SQL script